The Language of Interior Design: Terms Everyone Should Know

 | Understanding design terms is crucial. | Grasping interior decorating language enhances communication with professionals and informs decision-making in design. |

-| Key elements shape space perception. | Line, form, color, texture, and pattern are fundamental to creating visually effective environments. |
+| Key elements shape space perception. | Line, form, colour, texture, and pattern are fundamental to creating visually effective environments. |

 | Design principles impact spatial composition. | Concepts like balance and proportion help in creating cohesive, visually appealing spaces. |